Assoc. Prof. Veit Schwämmle

 We implemented four

-scalable and portable workflows for the
+scalable and portable workflows for

-analysis or label-free data as part of an
+label-free data analysis as part of an

-ELXIR implementation study.
+ELIXIR implementation study.
 They allow to

 systematically compare the performance of